ReadyTalk/todolint/README.md

 ```

 ### Configuration:
-todolint reads configuration from a file in the same directory `todolint` is run named `.todolintrc.json`.
+`todolint` reads configuration from a file in the same directory it is run named `.todolintrc.json`.
 An example of the file is shown at the end of this documentation.
 All fields in the file are optional.

 ### .todolintrc.json Options:
 * **root:** The base directory where `todolint` will scan recursively.
 Defaults to the current directory.